Rachel Fisher, CTC

 1 Municipal Drive, Bordentown, NJ 08505

-The Tax Collector’s Office is responsible for collecting property taxes from Bordentown Township property owners.
+The Tax Collector’s Office is responsible for billing, collecting, reporting, and enforcing property taxes from Bordentown Township property owners.
 Information and questions regarding your tax assessment can be obtained from the Tax Assessor’s Office.
-The Tax Collector is only responsible for the billing and collection of property taxes.

 News & Notices from the Office of the Tax Collector

 We now have a 24 hour tax payment drop box located in the municipal building courtyard to the right of the flag poles.

 Only Checks are permitted to be dropped off in the box.
 If you require a receipt, a self-addressed stamped envelope must be included with your payment.
 When dropping off payments please make sure your name and address in Bordentown are included with your payment.
 The drop box in the lobby will still be accessible 8:30am - 4:30pm Monday - Friday.

 Both drop boxes are under surveillance from the Bordentown Township Police Department.
 If you have questions please contact the tax office.

 Senior Freeze (Property Tax Reimbursement) Deadline is October 31, 2023.

 The Senior Freeze Program reimburses eligible senior citizens and disabled persons for property tax or mobile home park site fees increases on their main home.

 Eligible households have until October 31, 2023 to file for Senior Freeze.